English literature: Modernism: Beginnings (c. 1901–1923)

-Modernism (1923–1939)
+Modernism continues (1923–1939)

-The modernist movement continued through the 1920s, 1930s, and beyond.

-Important British writers between the World Wars, include the Scottish poet Hugh MacDiarmid (1892–1978), who began publishing in the 1920s, and novelist Virginia Woolf (1882–1941), who was an influential feminist, and a major stylistic innovator associated with the stream-of-consciousness technique in novels like Mrs Dalloway (1925) and To the Lighthouse (1927).
+Important British writers between the World Wars, include the Scottish poet Hugh MacDiarmid, who began publishing in the 1920s, and novelist Virginia Woolf, who was an influential feminist, and a major stylistic innovator associated with the stream-of-consciousness technique in novels like Mrs Dalloway (1925) and To the Lighthouse (1927).
 T.S.
 Eliot had begun this attempt to revive poetic drama with Sweeney Agonistes in 1932, and this was followed by others including three further plays after the war.
-In Parenthesis, a modernist epic poem based on author David Jones's (1895–1974) experience of World War I, was published in 1937.
+In Parenthesis, a modernist epic poem based on author David Jones's experience of World War I, was published in 1937.

 An important development, beginning in the 1930s and 1940s was a tradition of working class novels actually written by working-class background writers.
 Among these were coal miner Jack Jones, James Hanley, whose father was a stoker and who also went to sea as a young man, and coal miners Lewis Jones from South Wales and Harold Heslop from County Durham.

-Aldous Huxley (1894–1963) published his famous dystopia Brave New World in 1932, the same year as John Cowper Powys's A Glastonbury Romance.
-Samuel Beckett (1906–1989) published his first major work, the novel Murphy in 1938.
-This same year Graham Greene's (1904–1991) first major novel Brighton Rock was published.
+Aldous Huxley published his famous dystopia Brave New World in 1932, the same year as John Cowper Powys's A Glastonbury Romance.
+Samuel Beckett published his first major work, the novel Murphy in 1938.
+This same year Graham Greene's first major novel Brighton Rock was published.
 Then in 1939 James Joyce's published Finnegans Wake, in which he creates a special language to express the consciousness of a dreaming character.
-It was also in 1939 that another Irish modernist poet, W.B.
-Yeats, died.
+It was also in 1939 that Yeats died.
 British poet W.H.
-Auden (1907–1973) was another significant modernist in the 1930s.
+Auden was another significant modernist in the 1930s.